-Drawing inspiration from the rich musical traditions of India, Society of the Silver Cross incorporates harmonium (Indian pump organ) and shahi baaja (Indian autoharp) with 12-string acoustic guitar, Hammond B3 organ, esoteric synthesizers (swarmatron, therevox, surge), commanding tribal rhythms and chant-like vocals.
+Drawing inspiration from the rich musical traditions of India, Society of the Silver Cross blends harmonium (Indian pump organ) and shahi baaja (Indian autoharp) with 12-string acoustic guitar, Hammond B3 organ, esoteric synthesizers (swarmatron, therevox, surge), commanding tribal rhythms and chant-like vocals.
 The result is a dark and spellbinding fusion of east meets west with hypnotic melodies and immersive soundscapes.

 Their latest album, “Festival of Invocations” (2024), has earned praise from Rolling Stone as “a sonic odyssey that leads listeners through otherworldly realms” and from SPIN as “an eerie, hypnotic spell pulling listeners into a dark, cinematic world.”
 This follows their critically acclaimed debut, “1 Verse” (2019), lauded as “one of the year’s most unique and compelling debuts.”

 Society of the Silver Cross reimagines contemporary Gothic music, blending mystery, romance, and spiritualism into their evocative sound.
-Their music transcends earthly bounds, leaving a profound and lasting impact on listeners and the modern music scene alike.